aixnr/f2bgeo/README.md

 ```

 Locate the compiled binary at `./dist/f2bgeo`.
-To run it, `f2bgeo` depends on system's `wget` to download the database archive from MaxMind website.
+To run it, `f2bgeo` depends on system's `wget` to download database archives from MaxMind website.

 The rationale for compiling into a binary file because I was developing the script locally with the aforementioned dependencies.
-For deploying on a remote server, I prefer not to set up the environments again and would rather run it as a binary.
+For deploying on a remote server, I prefer not to set up the environment again and would rather run it as a binary.
 Another reason is that `f2bgeo` needs to access `/var/local/fail2ban.log` which is restricted to root.
 Running the script with `sudo python f2geo.py start` leads to an interesting complication.

 ## Fail2Ban SSHD Jail

-My `/etc/fail2ban/jail.local` contains the following block for `sshd`:
+My `/etc/fail2ban/jail.local` contains the following directives for `sshd` section:

 ```bash
 [sshd]